 In the following year of 2004, Candy chanced upon the Singapore Idol audition and made her way to become one of the top 10 finalists.
 The back story to that was that, the day of the audition they had both gone down to the audition hall to support Candy’s friend who was auditioning.
 While they waited in line with her friend, he started to persuade her to join up for the audition.
 At that precise moment Bobz’s friend, who was a local singer walked pass and casually asked if they were auditioning too.
 Everybody then agreed that it would be cool to see what would happen if Candy had auditioned just for fun.
 And with that, it came to pass a happy little accident that ended up with Candy as one of the top finalists in the first instalment of Singapore Idol!

 She credits her success to Bobz whom had patiently coached her each step of the way, after work everyday at his office.
 Practice was pretty nerve-wrecking as she had to perform in front of Bobz’s friends, many whom were performers and celebrities that she sees on TV.
-He also had street performer friends in the train tunnels and streets where he sings sometimes.
-Perhaps, a crash course in public singing with audiences in close office quarters and cramped public spaces, in front of people and especially trained performers were a real blessing.
-Well, she thought that anyways!
+She also sang for his street performer friends in the train tunnels where Bobz busks sometimes.
+The intensive crash course in public performance in intimate office quarters and cramped public spaces in front of professional performers became a real blessing for her.

 When she was nominated into the top 10 finalists, she had to sign a 3 year contract with the media before proceeding to the next stage.
 It was at that point that she realized that she couldn’t go through with the process.
 So she pulled out of the finals, which created a huge backlash from her fans, the viewers and the news.
 She didn't care as she had wanted to learn to ride a bicycle, to sleep to her heart’s content each night and most of all to live her youth as a carefree soul.
 It was a choice between continuing her journey as a pop-star on a reality show or to go backpacking without a care across Australia.
 She got very excited when she imagined living a nomadic life in Australia with Bobz.